Tom-Nagy/family-friendly/README.md

 #### Fonts

-Considering the target audience, the sans serif type of font is the more appropriate because it is most often associated with simplicity and straightforwardness.
+Considering the targeted audience, the sans serif type of font is the more appropriate because it is most often associated with simplicity and straightforwardness.
 I will be using:

-* *Pacifico* for the name of the website (Family Friendy) only.
-It is an handwriting type of font which is very friendly and welcoming with its roundness and has something fun to it that relate to the website.
+* *Pacifico* for the name of the website (Family Friendly) only.
+It is a handwriting type of font which is very friendly and welcoming with its roundness and has something fun to it that relates to the website.

 * *Lato* and *Nunito* are used for the rest of the website.
 They both are sans serif fonts, and they work very well together.
 They are comforting, simple and easy to ready.